snhmibby/jurjen.dev/content/tutorial/navbars-and-sass.md

 Our navigation bar should be added on all pages now!
 Pretty cool!

 # Exercises:
 - Importing the entire jQuery library just because we want to use a single function is wasteful.
-Implement the toggleClass function using standard Javascript.
+Implement the toggleClass function using [standard Javascript functions](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).